mbridak/FieldDayLogger/README.md

 ## Group / Club logging

-I have added a group contact aggrigating server.
+I have added a group contact aggrigating server (a separate package named "fdserver").
 This can be run on the same computer as the client program, or on a separate dedicated PC or Raspberry Pi on the same network.

 ![Picture showing main server screen](https://github.com/mbridak/FieldDayLogger/raw/main/pics/server_pic.png)